SeafoodStudios/ChordAuth/README.md

 ## Installation

-You can install ChordAuth on your laptop by following these instructions):
+You can install ChordAuth on your laptop by following these instructions:

 1. First, **install ChordAuth by running ```pip3 install chordauth```** in your [command line application](https://www.w3schools.com/whatis/whatis_cli.asp).
 2. Then, **create your account by running ```chordauth server```**.
 It should ask you a series of questions, like picking a password and choosing a [file path](https://www.codecademy.com/resources/docs/general/file-paths).
 You can find your desired file paths by looking for a file path that does not exist (that should be relatively easy).